jamesnulliu/jamesnulliu.github.io/content/blogs/vscode-debug-python/index.md

 }
 ```

-Click on the "Run and Debug" icon on the left sidebar, then click on the green play button to start debugging.
+Next, click on the "Run and Debug" icon on the left sidebar, choose the configuration with the name you specified in "launch.json", then click on the green play button to start debugging.